Best cost performance? I benchmarked an AMD instance on GCP.

 hello everyone

-My name is Kanbara from the System Solutions Department.
+My name is Kanbara and I work in the System Solutions Department.

-I joined Beyond as a new graduate, but before I knew it, it had been three years since I had written a blog.
+I joined Beyond as a new graduate, but I haven't written a blog in ages, and before I knew it, it's been three years.

 This is my first blog post.

-The first Zen architecture CPU was released in 2017, and its high multi-threading performance became a hot topic.
+The first Zen architecture CPU was released in 2017, and its high multi-threaded performance became a hot topic.

-Kanbara was also enthusiastic about using an AMD CPU for his next home-built PC, but due to various reasons he hasn't been able to build one yet.
-I want 5800X.
+Kanbara was also enthusiastic about using an AMD CPU for his next PC build, but due to various circumstances, he hasn't been able to build one yet.
+I want a 5800X.

-Now, CPUs using AMD's Zen microarchitecture are also being deployed for servers.
+Now, CPUs that use AMD's Zen microarchitecture are also being developed for servers.

-Products for servers are being developed under the brand AMD EPYC, and our company's Ohara has summarized the features of EPYC in a blog post , so please take a look.
+Server products are sold under the brand name AMD EPYC, and our company's Ohara has summarized the features of EPYC in a blog post , so please take a look if you're interested.

-Servers/instances with EPYC CPUs can be used on various cloud platforms including AWS.
+Servers/instances that use EPYC CPUs are available on various cloud platforms, including AWS.

-This time, I would like to launch a Compute Engine instance that uses EPYC on GCP and benchmark it with an instance that uses Intel's Xeon.
+In this article, we will launch an EPYC Compute Engine instance on GCP and benchmark it to compare it with an instance that uses Intel Xeon.

 AMD EPYC on GCP Compute Engine

-Google Compute Engine makes EPYC available on multiple machine types.
+Google Compute Engine offers EPYC across multiple machine types

 • E2 VM